 5. I debrief the Strategist — but “debrief” undersells it.
 I interrogate it.
 We deep-dive together through all 66 items, not just the critical twelve.
 The Strategist synthesizes five thousand words into the three things that actually matter, surfaces patterns I’d miss, flags when a “should-fix” is quietly load-bearing.
 But the decisions are mine.
 Sometimes we align.
 Sometimes I override.
 That’s the point — a thinking partner who’s read everything, and an executive who can disagree with it.

 6. Next cycle.
-The Strategist crafts the fix prompt informed by the review and by whatever I decided to prioritize, deprioritize, or throw out entirely.
+The Strategist crafts the next prompt informed by the debrief, by its accumulated lessons, and by whatever I decided to prioritize, deprioritize, or throw out entirely.
 The Marshal has no memory of the previous cycle — but its state files do.
 Continuity lives on disk, not in context.

-Twenty-two of these cycles.
-Three days.
+Fifty-nine of these cycles.
+Five weeks.
 The system didn’t degrade.
 It improved — because every cycle left state on disk that made the next cycle more informed.
+And because the system learns from its mistakes.

 Why It Works